-GDP growth slips to 5.8% in January-March – slowest in over four years
+India’s economic growth slipped to 5.8% in January-March – slowest in over four years

+With this data, India lost its tag of the fastest growing major economy to China.

-India’s Gross Domestic Product grew at a rate of 5.8% in the last quarter of the financial year 2018-’19, dropping to its slowest pace of growth in 17 quarters, according to Reuters.
-In the previous quarter, October to December 2018, the growth rate was 6.6%.
+India lost its tag of the fastest growing major economy to China after the government announced on Friday that the growth rate in its Gross Domestic Product had declined to 5.8% in the last quarter of the financial year 2018-’19.
+This was the slowest pace of growth in 17 quarters, according to Reuters.
+The growth in October-December 2018 was 6.6%.

 The Ministry of Statistics and Programme Implementation also revised the GDP growth for 2018-’19 downwards to 6.8% from 7.0% estimated earlier.
 The economy had grown at a rate of 7.2% in 2017-’18.